DebasisPaul/SOS.v01.doc/SOS-Doc-Part-11.md

 *start part 11*

-*hi and welcome i'm gavin lon this is the 11th and final part in a series of videos dedicated to building a shopping cart application using blazer web assembly and web api on net six so we have now built our basic shopping cart application but is software ever really 100 complete
+*hi and welcome i'm Debasis Paul this is the 11th and final part in a series of videos dedicated to building a shopping cart application using blazer web assembly and web api on net six so we have now built our basic shopping cart application but is software ever really 100 complete